hamidurrk/lut-fop-attendance-system-local/readme.md

 ## Configuration notes

 - Default settings are defined in `src/attendance_app/config/settings.py`.
-Override values via environment variables or `.env` files if needed.
+Override values via `Settings` UI panel if needed.
 - `data/attendance.db` can be replaced with a shared network path for multi-machine access; update the configuration accordingly.
 - Theme colours are centralised in `src/attendance_app/ui/theme.py` so additional views stay visually consistent.

-## Roadmap

-- Implement QR scanning with OpenCV and PyZbar, wiring decoded student IDs into the active session.
-- Complete the Attendance history and Auto-grader tabs with dedicated CustomTkinter views and service integration.
-- Enrich Selenium automation to pull roster data and push attendance results to Moodle.

 ## Contributing